Skip to content

 Each bang SpecialLocation is materialized into the gameserver via location-specific rules:

-• Terra — reserved as Sector 1 in the target region (Terran Space or Nexus context).
+• Terra — placed at the target region's Capital Sector (Region.capital_sector_number).
+For Terran Space the Capital is fixed at sector 1; for the Nexus the Capital is anchored in the Gateway Plaza cluster; for player regions the Capital was randomized within the Federation Zone before the import reaches this step.
 The host Sector gets special_features = ["terra", "homeworld"].
-A Planet row of type TERRAN with status = DEVELOPED, large population, max citadel level, and ownership defaulting to the Terran Federation faction is created.
+A Planet row of type TERRA with status = DEVELOPED, large population, max citadel level, and ownership defaulting to the Terran Federation faction is created.

 • Stardock — Class-0 Station named "Stardock" with is_quest_hub = true, is_player_ownable = false, all services enabled.
 Hosting sector gets special_features = ["stardock"].

-• Rylos / Alpha Centauri / Ferrengi — host Sector gets special_features containing the location slug; if the location is canonically a homeworld, an associated Planet of the appropriate PlanetType is created with faction ownership.
+• Rylan / Alpha Centauri / Fringe homeworld — host Sector gets special_features containing the location slug; if the location is canonically a homeworld, an associated Planet of the appropriate PlanetType is created with faction ownership.

-• SpaceDock anchor — for Nexus imports, the pipeline ensures Sector 1 carries the SpaceDock special feature regardless of bang output.
-If bang did not place SpaceDock at sector 1, the translator upserts the SpaceDock station into sector 1 and demotes any conflicting bang-placed station to a normal port.
+• SpaceDock anchor — for Nexus imports, the pipeline ensures the Capital Sector (Gateway Plaza cluster) carries the SpaceDock special feature regardless of bang output.
+If bang did not place SpaceDock at the Capital, the translator upserts the SpaceDock station and demotes any conflicting bang-placed station to a normal port.

 All special-location upserts are idempotent on (region_id, special_features contains <slug>).